Smíchov Synagogue: Modern history

 Since the 1920s the Smíchov Jewish Community had looked for a site to build a new synagogue but because they did not succeed, they decided to rebuild the existing one.
-A modern purist design of 1930–31 by Leopold Ehrmann gave the synagogue a functionalist outside; the inner space was probably designed in Art Nouveau style.
+A modern purist design of 1930–31 by Leopold Ehrmann gave the synagogue a functionalist outside; the inner space was probably designed in the Art Nouveau style.
 However, the renovated synagogue served religious purposes for only a decade.

 In 1941, Nazi administrative of the country decided to use the building for storage of confiscated properties.
 After the World War II, the Smíchov Jewish Community was not re-established and the building passed to hands of a near factory Tatra, which used it as a warehouse.
 Some structural interventions were made (new concrete floor, change of storey disposition and construction of elevator), they caused damage to the synagogue and in 1986 it was proposed that it be demolished.
 This decision was not carried out, only because the synagogue was enlisted among historical architectural monuments.

 After the Velvet Revolution, in 1990, the synagogue became a property of the Prague Jewish Community, which hired it to Jewish Museum in Prague in 1998.
 During following five years the synagogue was completely reconstructed.
 Nowadays, the Museum uses the building as an archive and a reading room.
 Self-supported structure provides space for this purpose, while the original disposition and decoration remains intact.